 User "londruj" can only see "Issues created or assigned to user", so being watcher of the issue doesn't give him access (and if user can't access issue, he doesn't get email, so behaviour of Redmine seems OK).

 Maybe related to #8488?

 The following is Jean-Phillippe Lang's comment from #7412#note-13:

 watchers were designed for notification purpose only.
 A user who unwatches a private issue would lost access to it.
 It may be quite confusing for many users.

-#9 Updated by Milan Brabec over 3 years ago
+#9 Updated by Milan Brabec almost 4 years ago